 I love a bowl of warm soup – it’s so comforting on a cold day.

-If you’re a fan of zuppa toscana at Olive Garden, you’re going to love this lightened up sausage kale soup.
+If you’re a fan of zuppa toscana at Olive Garden, you’re going to love this lightened up kale soup with sausage and potatoes.
 Made with real food and the perfect cozy recipe.
 I hope it’s going to be your new favorite soup!

 The Ingredients